 The system of Shakti Dance® has a unique and distinctive methodic development through 8 Phases that can be found in a Regular Class.
-These Phases, specific to Shakti Dance®, combine energetically to activate the ‘Creative Spirit of Shakti’, opening out into a peaceful wakeful state of Yogic Union.
+These Phases, specific to Shakti Dance®, combine energetically to activate the ‘Creative Spirit of Shakti’, opening out into a peaceful state of aware Presence and Yogic Union.

 A Session of Shakti Dance® Flows through, and is Characterised by these 8 Phases:

 1. TUNING IN

 ~ Connecting with the Creative Source and Inner Guidance

 A class starts with an opening mantra, accompanied by a sequence of hand movements (mudras).
 This opens the space, connecting with the creative source and the luminous presence of the inner teacher to receive the teachings.

 2. SHAKTI FLOWING ASANAS ~ Swara Rasa® Asana

 ~ Opening Pranic Currents with Flowing Yoga Asanas

 Organic, rhythmic and flowing floor stretches/asanas, coordinated with breath and sound, open and deeply relax the body, releasing stress and blockages; bringing regeneration and rejuvenation.
 The mindful movement sequences gently work to extend your range of movement and increase body awareness.
 This phase is very meditative, grounding and nurturing.
 It brings the practitioner ‘into their body’, warming up muscles and increasing flexibility.
 Essentially, this phase opens and increases the flow of prana-shakti through the body’s energy channels (nadis).

 Charging the Magnetic Field with Repetitive Standing Exercises